alexstroukov/salve-test/readme.md

 ## server

 - I usually write backends the traditional SOLID way; services and controllers.
 Services have functions which do one thing in one context, controllers stitch together multiple services to perform a logical task.
-Takes it easy to test and stub.
+Makes it easy to test and stub.

 - I did the sorting on the backend as that's where it would happen in a real app, alongside serching and pagination.
 Loaded all the data into memory which isnt amazing but like the spec said, its not alot.
 Sorting is just done using lodash [orderBy](https://lodash.com/docs/4.17.15#orderBy) and the api supports multiple sort fields e.g. http://localhost:8000/clinics/1/patients?sort=date_of_birth&sort=last_name&order=desc